reshama/git-intro-workshop1-lpnyc/git_4_revert_commit.md

 #Git: Revert Commits

-Where you are:
+Situation:
- * you've committed some files, pushed to your local repo, and want to delete the commit
+ - you've committed some files, pushed to your local repo, and want to delete the commit

 ##View the commit log
 `git log -2`